agurtovoy/docs/howtos/header_only.rst

 - ``no_copy_source = True`` will disable the copy of the source folder to the build directory as there is no need to do so because source code is not modified at all by the ``configure()`` or ``build()`` methods.
 - Note that this recipe has no other dependencies, settings or options.
-If it had any of those, it would be very convenient to add the ``package_id()`` method, to ensure that only one package with always the same ID is create irrespective of the configurations and dependencies:
+If it had any of those, it would be very convenient to add the ``package_id()`` method, to ensure that only one package with the same ID is created, irrespective of the configurations and dependencies:

 .. code-block:: python